nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 Quality of Service
 ==================

-The Quality of Service (Qos) advanced service is designed as a service plugin.
-This service is decoupled from the rest of Neutron code on multiple levels (see below).
+The Quality of Service (QoS) advanced service is designed as a service plugin.
+This service is decoupled from the rest of neutron code on multiple levels (see below).

-QoS extends core resources (ports, networks) without using mixins inherited from plugins but through an ml2 extension driver.
+QoS extends core resources (ports and networks) without using mixins inherited from plugins but through an ML2 extension driver.

 Details about the DB models, API extension, and use cases can be found here: `qos and bw spec <http://specs.openstack.org/openstack/neutron-specs/specs/liberty/qos-api-extension.html>`_.
 This spec provides implementation details for QoS generally as well as for the egress bandwidth limiting rule type, the first